2022 Europe inflation protests: Britain

 On 20 October 2022, British railway workers union RMT stated the union would strike in early November against 14 train operating companies since, they said, the British railway industry has failed to offer "new offers on pay, jobs and working conditions."
 About 2,000 staff working at the Atomic Weapons Establishment, which manufactures and maintains nuclear warheads, are yet to decide whether to take strike action or not.
 Almost 1,000 GXO drivers in Britain will strike during the first five days November in a dispute over low wages, warning that beer deliveries could be disrupted.
 More than 300,000 members of largest nursing union in Britain have started voting over taking a strike action to raise the payments.
 Also, hundreds of workers in Liverpool port are set to go on strike for two weeks starting October 24 over salary and job.

 France

 Thousands of people across France came to the streets in October 2022 launching a statewide strike against the rise in cost of living.
 The demonstrations were erupted following weeks of "walkouts" that have crippled oil refineries and caused gasoline shortages.
-The demonstrations are described as "stiffest challenge" for Emanuel Macron since his re-election in May 2022.
+The demonstrations are described as "stiffest challenge" for Emmanuel Macron since his re-election in May 2022.
 There have been weeks of strikes at oil refineries for higher salaries which led to calls for a nationwide and general strike.